Go back to blog

 - Wednesday September 5th 2018

 Would you really like to go sightseeing in Sydney but the idea of hiking around the city really doesn’t appeal to you?
 What if we told you there’s a place you can visit that has 360-degree views of Sydney and beyond?
 Well, it’s true, there is such a place, and it is the indoor Observation Deck at Sydney Tower Eye, the tallest building in Sydney standing at 305 metres tall.

-Here are just some of the iconic and not so expected Sydney landmarks you can see, all from the comfort of the tower.
+Below are just some of the iconic and not so expected Sydney landmarks you can see, all from the comfort of the tower.
 Don't forget to check out a quick guide here as well: https://www.sydneytowereye.com.au/media/ht3hey1x/quick-guide_sydney-views.png

 The Blue Mountains